GTBitsOfGood/website/.github/ISSUE_TEMPLATE/new-website-visuals---.md

 name: "New website visuals \U0001F485"
 about: Take an existing mockup and make it a reality
 title: ''
-labels: enhancement
+labels: "enhancement, visuals \U0001F485"
 assignees: ''

 ---

-**Note:** If you're a new contributor to this repository, refer to CONTRIBUTING.md before tackling this issue!
+**Note:** If you're a new contributor to this repository, refer to [CONTRIBUTING.md](https://github.com/GTBitsOfGood/bog-web/blob/master/CONTRIBUTING.md) before tackling this issue!

 Describe the purpose of this enhancement in 1-2 sentences